Write a Book Blurb that Sells: Steps & Examples

-Many eBook writers focus on the blurb at the last minute, which means they spend not enough time on it.
+Many eBook writers focus on the blurb at the last minute, which means they did not spend enough time on it.
 Well-written blurbs take time.
 If you need to write a blurb, you need to take time to craft one that is effective.

 To get started, you can ask a few questions to find the focus for your blurb:

 - If there was one thing the reader can take away from this blurb, what is it?

 - What makes the book stand out from a crowd of similar books?

 - What kind of reader do you want to attract?

 - On what platform is the book going to be published—print or eBook?

 The answers to the above questions will give you some idea about the broad content of your blurb.
 Now you need to get to the brass tacks.
 Here are the steps to writing a compelling blurb for any genre.

 You can start with your book collection.
 Think back to the time when you picked up those books.
 What made you buy it?
 Make a note of your answer.

 Next, look up book blurbs in real life and online bookstores.
 Keep an eye out for the genre of your book.
 Compare the blurbs of five or six bestselling books in that genre.
 You will note that some common words or phrases might be repeated.
 That’s the stylistic similarity that you might want to incorporate into your blurb.
 For example, captivating, mesmerizing, beautiful, masterfully detailed, insightful are some words that are repeatedly used to describe a fictional story.